 Require that all automatic landscape irrigation systems in the City be equipped with a fully-operational rain shut-off device.
-Create an inspection and enforcement program by July 2013 for existing irrigation systems and inspect 25 systems per year.

 Work with the MDC Water and Sewer Department (WASD) to examine opportunities within Doral to utilize reclaimed water on area golf courses, parks and medians, and if feasible, identify an initial public demonstration project.